fabricesemti80/cloud-exam-notes/cloud-practitioner/1-intro.md

   * automat to make architectural experimentation easier
   * allow for evolutionary architectures
   * drive architectures using data
-  * improva through game days
+  * improve through game days

 (effort increases from top to bottom)

+> Example of this design:
+ > Elastic Beanstalk
+> automtically handles capacity provisioning, load balancing, scaling and application health monitoring

+Deployment options

+* All at once
+* Rolling (a batch at a time)
+* Immutable (two environments temporarily)
+* Blue/Green (two environments)